 Note: W is not independent of time for a transient release and is, normally, summed over exposure until safe shelter, the dose limit or a cut-off thermal radiation level of 1 kW m-2 for example, is recorded.

 4.7.3 Experimental and other data indicate that thermal radiation dose levels can have different effects within a population depending on individual tolerance.
 The variation of effects has been estimated from burn data for human beings which suggests that the radiation level causing 50% fatal injuries in an average population can be taken as 1800 tdu.
 This level of thermal dose is often used in risk assessments.
 Developments such as schools, hospitals and old peoples’ homes may be classed as “sensitive” developments due to the increased vulnerability of the population groups involved to harm from thermal radiation hazards.
-For such sensitive developments, where a more cautious approach may be appropriate, a casualty criterion of 1% lethality (corresponding to a “dangerous dose”) should be applied as this corresponds to the 50% lethality level for this group of people.
+For such sensitive developments, where a more cautious approach may be appropriate, a casualty criterion of 1% lethality (corresponding to a “dangerous dose”) should be applied as this can be taken to correspond to the 50% lethality level for this group of people.
 Such an approach allows sensitive developments to be included in an assessment of a wider mix of developments.

 Note 1: The “dangerous dose” concept is defined as causing: